architect/arcdown/readme.md

 # Configuration

-`arcdown` is set up to be used without any configuration.
+Arcdown is set up to be used without any configuration.
 Out-of-the-box it uses defaults and conventions preferred by the Architect team (Architect project not required).

 However, the renderer is customizable and extensible with a `RendererOptions` object.